 It’s produced by glands in the urethra (not the testes, where sperm comes from) and acts as a natural lubricant to help move things along.
-Basically, precum is the first smattering of slow claps building up to ejaculation’s thunderous applause.

 Another option is the copper intrauterine device (IUD).
 A copper IUD is a small, T-shaped form of contraception placed into the uterus.
 The copper acts as a sperm repellent, making fertilization difficult.

 This device can prevent pregnancy if inserted into the uterus within 5 days after sex.
 As a bonus, it remains an effective birth control method for up to 12 years.

 The pull-out method and emergency contraceptives don’t prevent the transmission of STIs.
 Preventing STI transmission is just as important as preventing pregnancies.
 Talk with your partner(s) about having sex with a condom or other barrier method to prevent STI transmission.

 If you’re also worried about STIs, there are easy ways to access STI testing, including at-home STI tests.